erikvansebille/os4p_git_gitlab_bookdown/11-revert-to-commit.md

 You should see a warning message about being in a **'detached HEAD'**.
 (Refer to the Glossary section in the Appendix for a brief overview on "HEAD" and "detached HEAD".)

-Use `git checkout master` to return to most recent state.
+Use `git checkout main` to return to most recent state.

 ```
-git checkout master
+git checkout main
 ```

 ## BONUS - Detached HEAD

-**CAUTION 1**: If you make commits while you are in a detached HEAD, returning to "master" (or any other branch)  means those changes are loss (again, we will talk about branches soon).
+**CAUTION 1**: If you make commits while you are in a detached HEAD, returning to "main" (or any other branch)  means those changes are loss (again, we will talk about branches soon).

-A [detached HEAD](https://www.git-tower.com/learn/git/faq/detached-head-when-checkout-commit) means you are not in a branch, and any changes you make will disappear when you switch back to a real branch (e.g., `git checkout master`).
+A [detached HEAD](https://www.git-tower.com/learn/git/faq/detached-head-when-checkout-commit) means you are not in a branch, and any changes you make will disappear when you switch back to a real branch (e.g., `git checkout main`).
 More about branching and how to prevent your works from disappearing in the next chapter!

 ## Reverting back to a past commit (`git revert`)